LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

-In general, layered LaCAM has slightly lower time cost than raw LaCAM ($3.6\times10^3$ ms $<$ $3.8\times10^2$ ms).
+In average, Layered LaCAM2 has larger time cost than raw LaCAM2 ($9.6\times10^2$ ms $>$ $7.3\times10^2$ ms).
 Similar to PIBT$+$, the decomposition of MAPF instances with 800 to 1000 agents may cost 1s to 3s, and these instances play a major role in determining the time cost of the MAPF method.
-Although decomposition reduces the time cost of LaCAM, the time cost of decomposition offsets the reduced time cost, resulting in no significant difference in the overall time cost.
+Although decomposition reduces the time cost of LaCAM2, the time cost of decomposition offsets the reduced time cost, resulting in no significant difference in the overall time cost.

-Layered LaCAM has a slightly better success rate compared to raw LaCAM (layered LaCAM: 0.93, raw LaCAM: 0.88), as both layered LaCAM and raw LaCAM typically take less than 30s in most cases.
-In terms of memory usage, layered LaCAM requires less memory space than raw LaCAM (12 MB $<$ 18 MB), as decomposition reduces the number of intermediate states by reducing the number of agents solved simultaneously.
+Both Layered LaCAM2 and raw LaCAM2 achieve the same success rate (Layered LaCAM2: 1.0, raw LaCAM2: 1.0), indicating that both methods successfully find all solutions within 30 seconds.
+This suggests that the decomposition of the instance does not sacrifice its solvability during the experiments.
+If there had been any loss of solvability, Layered LaCAM2's success rate would have been lower than 1.0.
+Based on this data, we speculate that the likelihood of our decomposition causing a loss of solvability is less than 1\%.
+In terms of memory usage, Layered LaCAM2 requires significantly less memory space than raw LaCAM2 ($3.4\times10^4$ configs $<$ $1.7\times10^5$ configs), as decomposition reduces the number of intermediate states by reducing the number of agents solved simultaneously.